What is Oumuamua? Here's what we know about the interstellar object

 Picture a cigar floating through space, and you’ve got the right idea.

 Oumuamua passed too far from Earth to appear as anything more than a dot through even the biggest telescopes.
-But the way its light brightened and then dimmed indicated a stretched-out shape — at least seven times as long as it is wide, Meech estimated, or about 3,000 feet by 400 feet.
+But the way its light brightened and then dimmed indicated a stretched-out shape — at least seven times as long as it is wide, Meech estimated — and it's small, no more than 3,000 feet by 400 feet.
 The object tumbles as it goes, completing one full flip about every eight hours.

 Despite the many realistic-looking illustrations you might have seen of Oumuamua, astronomers have no idea about what it looks like up close — although evidence suggests it has a reddish surface.